kparc/kcc/README.md

 ```

 Almost nothing looks familiar here, and the whole little monster is just
-creepy.But once we take it apart, you will find it is actually very simple
+creepy, but once we take it apart, you will find it is actually very simple
 and readable:

 ```q